New iterative algorithms for estimation of item functioning: Methodology

 where $c_i \in [0, 1], d_i \in [0, 1]$ and $c_i < d_i$ if $b_{i1} > 0$ and $c_i > d_i$ otherwise.
 Evidently, with $c_i = 0$ and $d_i = 1$, this model recovers a standard logistic regression for item $i$.

-In the context of psychological and health-related assessments, the asymptotes $c_i$ and $d_i$ may represent reluctance to admit difficulties due to social norms.
-In educational testing, parameter $c_i$ can be interpreted as the probability that the respondents guessed the correct answer without possessing the necessary knowledge $X_p$, also known as a pseudo-guessing parameter.
-On the other hand, $1 - d_i$ can be viewed as the probability that respondents were inattentive while their knowledge $X_p$ was sufficient \cite{hladka2020difnlr} or as a lapse-rate \cite{kingdom2016psychophysics}.
-Next, parameter $b_{i0}$ is a shift parameter, a midpoint between two asymptotes $c_i$ and $d_i$ related to the difficulty or easiness of item $i$.
-Finally, parameter $b_{i1}$ is linked to a slope of the sigmoid curve $\pi_{pi}(x)$, which is also called a discrimination of the respective item.
+In psychological and health-related assessments, the asymptotes $c_i$ may represent pretending or simulation, and $1 - d_i$ may represent the probability of reluctance to admit difficulties due to social norms or dissimulation.
+In educational testing, parameter $c_i$ can be interpreted as the probability that the respondents guessed the correct answer without possessing the necessary knowledge $\theta_p$, also known as a pseudo-guessing parameter.
+On the other hand, $1 - d_i$ can be viewed as the probability that respondents were inattentive while their knowledge $\theta_p$ was sufficient \cite{hladka2020difnlr}, or a lapse-rate \cite{kingdom2016psychophysics}.
+Next, the parameter $b_{i0}$ is an intercept parameter related to the difficulty of item $i$ (or item popularity in psychological and health-related assessments), and parameter $b_{i1}$ is linked to a slope of the sigmoid curve $\pi_{pi}(x)$, which is also called discrimination of the respective item.

+\paragraph{Adding covariates, group-specific \gls{4pl} model. } The simple model \eqref{eq:4PL:simple} can be further extended by incorporating additional respondents' characteristics.
+As a typical example, a binary grouping variable $G_p$ might be considered.
+This variable describes a respondent's membership to a social group ($G_p = 0$ for the reference group and $G_p = 1$ for the focal group), which extends the simple \gls{4pl} model~\eqref{eq:4PL:simple} to a group-specific form: